Stargazer3240/lp1-projeto2/README.md

 -->

 # IMDJ
-IMDJ is a symbolic CLI music library manager made for the first Project of the course LP1, from BTI-UFRN.
+IMDJ is a symbolic CLI music library manager made for the second Project of the course LP1, from BTI-UFRN.

 ## Instalation